lukso-network/docs/docs/learn/universal-profile/interactions/deploy-contracts.md

 ---
-sidebar_label: 'Deploy contracts'
+sidebar_label: 'Deploy contracts from UP'
-sidebar_position: 11
+sidebar_position: 12
 description: Learn how to deploy a contract from your Universal Profile.
 ---